5-year BS/MS Program with BS in Applied Mathematics and MS in Polymer Engineering

 Why Should I Be Interested?

 The obvious advantage is that you will earn both your BS and MS degrees together and make yourself eligible for Master's level polymer engineering jobs.
 You will be attending classes with equally committed and motivated peers from applied mathematics in the first three years and with excellent polymer engineering graduate students in the last two years.
 If interested, you may also want to join the Ph.D. program in polymer engineering, after finishing this program.
 This will prepare you further for an exciting career in research and research administration.
 The quality of students in this program and the international reputation of the polymer engineering program will attract top level recruiters.
 You will receive professional and academic guidance from faculty within the Department of Theoretical and Applied Mathematics as well as in the Department of Polymer Engineering.
-You will be eligible to receive a graduate stipend and tuition waiver of graduate courses beginning in the 4th year of the program.

 What are the Admission Requirements?